-- Encourage: I encourage my clients in reaching their goals, making progress in their life, and reaching healthy milestones.
+- Encourage: I encourage my clients in reaching their goals, making progress in their lives, and reaching healthy milestones.

-- Advise: I advise clients in handling certain situations, such as handling a child’s visitation after divorce, talking with doctor’s and teachers about what is going on.
+- Advise: I advise clients in handling certain situations, such as handling a child’s visitation after divorce or talking with doctors and teachers about what is going on.

 The Reason I Chose Counseling (A Rare Moment of Personal Disclosure)

-I am an only child and grew up in a 2 parent home.
-I can say confidently and thankfully that I am loved by both parents and a small extended family of aunts, uncles, and cousins.
+I am an only child and grew up in a two-parent home.
+I can say confidently and thankfully that I am loved by both of my parents and a small extended family of aunts, uncles, and cousins.
 I had a happy childhood.
 However, starting around middle school, I began to experience the challenges that I believe most adolescents experience.
 I started a new school as well, which added to some of the social challenges of the time.
-Making friends was difficult for me and I found myself being bullied pretty regularly.
-This was more of the relational aggression bullying that we see among girls.
+Making friends was difficult for me, and I found myself being bullied pretty regularly.
+It was mostly the relational aggression bullying that we see among girls.
 I remember feeling confused and lonely.
-I did not have siblings or friends to talk to and I don’t remember my school having a school counselor either.
-I began surrounding myself with anyone who would be my friend, no matter whether they were a good influence or not.
+I did not have siblings or friends to talk to, and I don’t remember my school having a counselor, either.
+I began surrounding myself with anyone who would be my friend, whether they were a good influence or not.

-- Embarrassment.
-I was embarrassed to admit I made mistakes and needed help.
+- Embarrassment: I was embarrassed to admit I had made mistakes and needed help.

-- Fear.
-I was afraid what would happen if they intervened.
+- Fear: I was afraid of what would happen if they intervened.

-- Disappointment.
-I didn’t want to disappoint my parents, especially being an only child and all.
+- Disappointment: I didn’t want to disappoint my parents, especially because I was an only child.

 Putting It All Together

-I have mentioned in other posts, the importance of finding a mentor for your teenager and it’s for the reasons I stated above that I believe this is so important.
-With the rise of depression in teens, divorce, autism, and so much more, I don’t ever want a teenager, child, adult, or parent to feel they are alone and don’t have someone to talk to and help.
+I have mentioned in other posts the importance of finding a mentor for your teenager, and it’s for the reasons I stated above that I believe this is so important.
+With the rise of depression in teens, divorce, autism, and so much more, I don’t ever want a teenager, child, adult, or parent to feel they are alone and don’t have someone to talk to who will help them.

-There are many professionals in the helping profession who follow this blog.
-I would love to hear how you decided this was the career for you!
+There are many professionals in the helping professions who follow this blog.
+I would love to hear how you decided this was the career for you.

 Men are often overlooked when it comes to the discussion of depression.
 As a wife, daughter, and therapist, it’s important to me that I am aware of the signs of depression in men and to spread education on the topic to my readers.